 Why Roof Colour Matters?

-It seems that almost every new home built in Australia has a dark coloured roof, with the majority ranging from grey to black.
-While they may blend into the landscape better than a light coloured roof, they are certainly not as good at keeping temperatures in the home livable.
+It seems that almost every new home in Australia has a dark colored roof, with the majority ranging from grey to black.
+While they may blend into the landscape better than a light coloured roof, it’s certainly not as good at keeping temperatures livable inside of your house.
+The best thing about having an all-white or natural color on top is how well it reflects sunlight and provides heat for those chilly winters!

 The reason goes back to basic school physics of course—black (or dark coloured) surfaces absorb a great deal more heat energy than do white (or light coloured).
-Indeed, it’s not unrealistic for a black roof to reach 80°C on a hot day.
+Indeed, when the temperature in your house reaches 80°C on a hot day it can be very uncomfortable.

-The first is that many people prefer the look of a dark roof because, as mentioned earlier, it blends into the surroundings better, although this depends on the surroundings of course.
-However, as can be seen in the photo above, in areas with lots of greenery, darker roofs do indeed stand out less.
+The first is that many people prefer the look of a dark roof because, as mentioned earlier, it blends into the surroundings better.
+However this all depends on where you live – in an area with lots of greenery for example- darker roofs will blend less and be visible from much further away than lighter ones would.

 The second factor seems to be the building industry.
-Unfortunately, the industry does tend to set trends based on what they perceive the customer wants (which is not always what they actually want or need).
+Unfortunately, this can lead to trends being set based on what they perceive customers want (which is not always how things are perceived).
 A great example of this is halogen downlights.
-Builders install these environmental disasters because they are cheap to buy and because they believe customers want a flush-fitting trendy light.
-The fact that they increase the average house’s running cost by hundreds of dollars a year doesn’t enter the equation.
+Builders install these environmental disasters because they are cheap and attractive – even though there’s a high running cost that does nothing for an average home.

 Choosing the Right Roof Color for Your Home